Busy. Please wait.

 Answer

-Functions of the Skin show
+Name the layers of the skin show

 show -Keratinocytes= 80-90% of cells in epidermis, produce nails and hair -Melanocytes= produce melanin (pigment)